 Routinely clean and disinfect all frequently touched surfaces, such as workstations, countertops, handrails, and doorknobs.
 Discourage the sharing of tools and equipment, if possible.

-How to Meet CDC Guidelines While Still Doing Your Job
+Ways to Meet CDC Guidelines

 This list may seem daunting, but with a few implementations to your facility and workflow, you'll get back to your regular tasks in no time.
+You'll also have peace of mind protecting your employees—and legal responsibility.

 Temperature Sensing Kiosks